Definition of Form 10-K

-Form 10-K is a corporation's annual report filed with the U.S. Securities and Exchange Commission (SEC).
-Form 10-K is required for U.S. corporations whose stock is publicly traded.
+Form 10-K is a required annual report filed with the U.S. Securities and Exchange Commission (SEC) by U.S. corporations whose common stock is publicly traded.